Christopher Milne: Career

-Milne was a script editor for Crawford Productions, and an award winning writer who penned numerous episodes of Prisoner and Neighbours.
+Milne was a script editor for Crawford Productions, and wrote scripts for numerous episodes of Prisoner, Neighbours and Starting Out.
 He has written children's books (ages 6–13) for many years and his Naughty Stories for Good Boys and Girls (based on his two sons) is a winner of The Young Australians Best Book Award.
 He recorded 13 of the stories for the BBC in London.